Above: Howe Browne, 2nd Marquess of Sligo,

 As it happens, their further adventures did not happen.
 As he matured, Sligo appears to have settled down to his duties as a landlord in Co.
-Mayo, introducing the linen industry to Westport.
+Mayo, developing the linen industry his father had previously introduced to Westport.
 He was Lord Lieutenant of the county from 1842 until his death in 1845, and sat in the British Parliament where, by 1838, he was regarded as ‘one of the most corpulent man’ in the House of Lords.
 The jury is still out on how culpable he must be for the atrocious loss of life in Mayo which took place during the Great Famine, shortly after his own death.[xi]

 He was also a busy father by his marriage in 1816 to Lady Hester de Burgh, eldest daughter of the 13th Earl of Clanricarde, with whom he had six sons and eight daughters.

 As for the columns of Agamemnon’s tomb, they remarkably made it to the west coast of Ireland where they lay in the basement of Westport House, their origin forgotten.
-In 1906, the 6th Marquess identified the origin of the two great columns and gifted them to the British Museum, turning down an offer of £10,000 from the Berlin Museum. [xii]
+In 1904, the 6th Marquess, an amateur archaeologist, journeyed to Mycenae and identified the origin of the two great columns.
+He subsequently gifted them to the British Museum, turning down an offer of £10,000 from the Berlin Museum. [xii]

 The grateful museum acknowledged the gift as ‘the most complete, as well as the most highly decorated examples known of the Mycenaean column - the immediate ancestor of the developed Greek order’.
 As of June 2012, the pillars were still flanking the entrance to the museum's Gallery No. 11.